ParikhKadam/bidaf-keras/README.md

 - Ability to run predictions on a list of passages and questions.
 - Sample shuffling can be enabled.
 - Ability to return confidence score as well as character locations in the passage.
+- Variable number of highway layers and decoders.

 ## Pre-trained Models
 - **Model Name:** [bidaf_50.h5](https://drive.google.com/open?id=10C56f1DSkWbkBBhokJ9szXM44P9T-KfW)